 - EAT SOMETHING!

 - You probably won’t be hungry for a huge meal, but eating something during this time period is crucial.
-Something is always better than nothing in this situation.
-Whether you have a candy bar or carefully made protein smoothie – our bodies will require fuel when we are done.
+Don’t force your body to take in more than it can handle, but prioritize getting a few calories in to help prevent feeling sick down the road.
+Whether you have a candy bar or carefully made protein smoothie – a few simple calories will do the trick.

 - Try the legs up the wall pose

-How to recover within 12 hours of your long run:
+How to recover within 12 hours of a long run:

 - Continue to hydrate